-Another opportunity to show all your skills!
-Stage a display of three different preserves, of your own choosing, and then make three items of cookery - each using one of the preserves.
+How do you preserve nature's harvest to enjoy throughout the year?
+Display 5 jars of preserves to show how you can keep a variety of produce to be enjoyed through to the next harvest.
 These items to be displayed within a space 60cm x 65cm.
-Each preserve must be suitably labelled, and each item of cookery should be named and an indication of which preserve has been used.
-Each item will be marked separately out of ten points and up to ten points may be awarded for presentation and interpretation of the wording of the class.
+Each preserve must be suitably labelled.
+Each item will be marked separately out of ten points and up to ten points may be awarded for presentation and interpretation of the wording of the class...

 The MOUNTFIELD FRUIT FARM CUP will be awarded to the winner of this class.
+2017 winner: Mary Mills